Giovanni Carlo Bandi

+Life

-Bandi was born in Cesena.
-He was son of the count Francesco Bandi and the countess Cornelia Zangheri.
+Bandi was born in Cesena, the son of the count Francesco Bandi and the countess Cornelia Zangheri.
 He was the uncle of Pope Pius VI on his mother's side.

-He was educated at the University of Fermo where he received a doctorate in utroque iure, both canon and civil law on 9 December 1734.
-He was ordained on the 18 September 1734.
+He was educated at the University of Fermo where he received a doctorate in utroque iure (both canon and civil law) on 9 December 1734.
+He was ordained on 18 September 1734.
 He served as an Auditor of Cardinal Tommaso Ruffo.
 He served as vicar general of the Suburbicarian See of Ostia.

 Episcopate

 He was appointed as titular bishop of Botri and appointed suffragan of Ostia and Velletri on 18 December 1744.
 He was Consecrated on 28 December 1744 by Carlo Alberto Guidobono Cavalchini.
-He was transferred to the See of Imola on 20 March 1752.
+He was transferred as bishop to the Diocese of Imola on 20 March 1752.

 Cardinalate

 He was created cardinal in pectore in the consistory of 29 May 1775.
-His nomination was published in the consistory of 11 September of that year, when he was named Cardinal-Priest of Santa Maria del Popolo.
+His nomination was published in the consistory of 11 September of that year, when he was named Cardinal-Priest of Santa Maria del Popolo (installed 18 December 1774).
 He served as bishop of Imola until his death at the age of 74 in 1784.